timholds/Shape-Rotator/README.md

 Thinking of this thread on Twitter about visualizing higher dimensions: https://x.com/spikedoanz/status/1877944710284668955 when the data is Tensors (easy mode, this kinda only makes sense for stacking boxes of numbers more than visualizing 4d spac) and this one for the process of developing a deeper sense of the symmetries of a higher dim space https://x.com/Morphenius/status/1639439602841944066

+# Deployment
+Need to run both simultaneously:
+`python backend.py`
+`npm run dev` to run the frontend at http://localhost:3000